DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Or simply use an alternate fragrance oil that blends nicely with orange.
 I also added extra caffeine to my scrub for its purported anti-aging benefits (though research is mixed) along with its anti-inflammatory properties and naturally occurring antioxidants.

 The caffeine also further aids in reducing inflammation which in turn can help with puffy skin.
-In addition, I also added a bit of steam distilled coffee oil to give my DIY coffee scrub recipe more of an underlying coffee scent.
+In addition, I also added a bit of steam distilled coffee oil to give my coffee scrub recipe more of an underlying coffee scent.

 Homemade Coffee Scrub Ingredients